ddasker/mysql-enterprise/security-audit/security-audit.md

     <copy>SELECT emp_no,salary FROM employees.salaries WHERE salary > 90000;</copy>
     ```

 4. Let's setup Audit to only log unique users.
-Using the Administrative Connection, create a Audit Filter for appuser1
+Using the <span style="color:red">Administrative Account</span>, create a Audit Filter for appuser1

     a.
 Remove previous filter: